Construction & Design Technologies

 - The current labor force is growing older.
 According to the National Center for Construction Education and Research, the average craft professional is 50 years old.
 As the "baby boomers" (those born between 1945 and 1964) retire, the demand for qualified construction professionals will continue to increase.

 - The aging population trend brings with it a need for new construction.
 Retirement communities, recreational and leisure facilities, hospitals, convalescent homes are just a few examples.

 - The construction industry has become increasingly aware of its responsibility to be a good steward of our environmental resources.
 The "green building" movement has challenged us to carefully reconsider nearly every aspect of the construction process.

-- Building Automation and HVAC professionals are needed to design and maintain systems that are energy efficient.
+- With fossil fuel production being a major concern, HVAC professionals are needed to design and maintain systems that are energy efficient.